Why industry data is important for specialty retailers.

 They got rid of all skate shop partnerships selling their shoes and wanted to sell directly and Nike was planning on doing kind of the same thing, then they saw what happened to Adidas and they changed their mind and their new strategy is to continue to work with independents and I think we're going to find a lot of the bigger vendors finding that independent retailers are important to their business.

 You know they can let us worry about rent they can let us worry about insurance hiring and firing, compensating employees, and those kinds of things and if we all communicate together we're in the same boat together.
 We can all be more profitable.
+Want to see your industry's top selling products and other consumer trends?

 FREE Account